 |James Alexander Rankin|

-Playhouse Square will premiere "I Hate This (a play without the baby)" in Summer 2021.
-Details to come.
+Coming soon: Playhouse Square presents "I Hate This (a play without the baby)" directed by Chennelle Bryant-Harris and performed by James Rankin.